simulatedScience/Twisty_Puzzle_Program/version_2_3_v-tables_HER/automatic edge hiding.md

 2. are part of an edge of the clip shape

 ## Detecting in-piece edges
-We have already discussed how we can automatically detect pieces by performing moves until they no longer seperate any pieces.
+In `automatic_piece_detection.md` we have already discussed how we can automatically detect pieces by performing moves until they no longer seperate any pieces.

 Let point A and B be two points on the same piece.